desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 [@!RFC6840]).
-This mechanism is not expected to ensure that the strongest of multiple shared algorithms is the only one used for validation; the sole requirement is resistance to downgrades of zones signed via a supported algorithm to "Insecure".
+This mechanism is not expected to ensure that the strongest of multiple shared algorithms is the only one used for validation; the sole requirement is resistance to downgrades to "Insecure" for zones signed via a supported algorithm.

 A given validating resolver may not support one or more of the algorithms a zone is signed with.
 When none are supported, absent local policy requiring the zone to be signed, the resolver MUST consider the zone "Insecure" (see Section 4.3 of [@!RFC4035]).
-When, as explained in (#requirements) below, the zone's signature algorithms overlap with those supported by the resolver, the zone MUST NOT be treated as "Insecure" (even when no RRSIGs for supported algorithms are included in a given reply).
+But whenever the zone's signature algorithms overlap with those supported by the resolver, the zone MUST NOT be treated as "Insecure"; this holds even when no RRSIGs for supported algorithms are included in a given reply.
+(#requirements) below explains these requirements in greater detail.

 ## Requirements Notation